jan-schaeffer/google_scholar_scrape/README.md

 - Sends these guesses to isitaralemail API
 - Writes verified Emails to a .csv
 - Automatically sleeps to not trip Bot detection
-- Saves already found names, searched for terms in pages in .csv files to allow restarting the script and to not double verify Emails
+- Saves already found names, searched for terms and pages in pages in .csv files to allow restarting the script and to not double verify Emails

 # Scholar profile page